 These DS-1 mods are designed to turn a widely available, affordable, and reliable pedal that sounds bad in most contexts* into a jack-of-all-trades box of dirty boost, drive, and all-out distortion.
-With as few as four component changes you can turn a $20 pedal into useful dirt that can flatter any guitar and amp combination.
+With as few as four or five component changes you can turn a $20 pedal into useful dirt that can flatter any guitar and amp combination.

 * “Icepick” being the most common descriptor

 If you just want some good-sounding mods, they’re at the top of each section in bold, followed by tech talk and other mod options are.
 Each section’s mods sound good to me on their own and can be used independently, though I recommend doing the Q2 biasing, tone stack, and diode series resistance mods (R6, R9, C12, R17, D4) at a minimum.

 Resistors R6 and R9 bias Q2, a transistor gain stage close to the input of the circuit.
 The stock biasing (R6: 100K, R9: 22 ohms) sets the transistor’s voltage gain very high, higher than the power supply can feed, and so the stage has its own clipping and frequency response colored by the transistor.
 Jack Orman’s Phat Mod addresses this as well and results in a darker, smoother, lower-gain sound to my ears.
 I did some math for different R6 and R9 values you could use to tailor the gain range to your taste.